Neonatal Hypoglycemia (Low Blood Sugar) and Birth Injury

 Causes of neonatal hypoglycemia

-The causes of neonatal hypoglycemia include the following:
+The causes of neonatal hypoglycemia include the following (2):

-- An excess of insulin in the baby’s blood.
-Insulin is a hormone that decreases the amount of glucose in the blood.
+- An excess of insulin in the baby’s blood: Insulin is a hormone that decreases the amount of glucose in the blood.
 When a baby has an excess of insulin, one condition is called persistent hyperinsulinemic hypoglycemia of infancy (PHHI).

 - Limited storage of glycogen: Before glucose is broken down into its simple form, it is stored in the form of glycogen.
 Decreased glycogen storage can happen as a result of prematurity or intrauterine growth restriction (IUGR), and can cause hypoglycemia.